Goutham2591/8086DTD-Assignments/Assignment3/readme.md

 </ul>
 <br>

-* These trees generally are great shade trees and many of the species have a great fall color.
+<li>These trees generally are great shade trees and many of the species have a great fall color.</li>
-* To add more insight in to the data set which we have, I have done a research and collected information about how different species react to climatic conditions and other useful attributes.
-The fields that I have collected for different species includes the following.
+<li>To add more insight in to the data set which we have, I have done a research and collected information about how different species react to climatic conditions and other useful attributes.
+The fields that I have collected for different species includes the following.</li>

 <ul><ul><li>Bloom time, which is a month field showing which month it blooms, </li>
 <li>Bloom description, which describes the color of the leaves during a season. ex yellowish green.</li>